 Detox from drugs and alcohol is painful because of withdrawal symptoms, but your body is also hurting from the lack of nutrition when you were not eating right while in active addiction.
 There are a couple of ways we starve our bodies of nutrients during our drug use:

-5. Calcium and Magnesium – These help calm the central nervous system and relieve anxiety, which is very helpful in the early stages of detox, which can be severe.
+Calcium and Magnesium: These minerals contribute to calming the central nervous system and relieving anxiety, which can be particularly helpful during the often-intense early stages of detox.

 We Are Here to Help You With Addiction